Pattern-Selective Feedback Stabilization of Ginzburg--Landau Spiral Waves: Introduction

-The control term $b \, (\Psi - C_{(h, \tau, g)}[\Psi])$ is \emph{selective} in the sense that it only preserves target solutions with the prescribed spatio-temporal symmetries.
+The control term $b \, (\Psi - C_{(h, \tau, g)}[\Psi])$ is \emph{selective} in the sense that it only preserves \DIFdelbegin \DIFdelend \DIFaddbegin targeted \DIFaddend solutions with the prescribed spatio-temporal symmetries.
 Therefore, it allows us to select and stabilize certain unstable spatio-temporal solutions (e.g., spiral waves) over all competing patterns.
-Moreover, the control term $b \, (\Psi - C_{(h, \tau, g)}[\Psi])$ is \emph{symmetry-breaking} in the sense that it uses a proper subset of the set of spatio-temporal symmetries of the target solution.
+Moreover, the control term $b \, (\Psi - C_{(h, \tau, g)}[\Psi])$ is \emph{symmetry-breaking} in the sense that it uses a proper subset of the set of spatio-temporal symmetries of the \DIFdelbegin \DIFdelend \DIFaddbegin targeted \DIFaddend solution.
 The terminology `symmetry-breaking control term' is inspired by -- and in line with -- the terminology `symmetry-breaking bifurcation'.

-This article is organized as follows: In Section \ref{sec;setting}, we review the mathematical setting for studying Ginzburg--Landau spiral waves in circular and spherical geometries and then provide the relevant existence and (in-)stability results from the literature.
+This article is organized as follows: \DIFaddbegin In Section \ref{sec:simple-example}, we explain the core ideas and design of symmetry-breaking control of spiral waves with an illustrative example. \DIFaddend In Section \ref{sec;setting}, we review the \DIFaddbegin general \DIFaddend mathematical setting for studying Ginzburg--Landau spiral waves in circular and spherical geometries and then provide the relevant existence and (in-)stability results from the literature.
 In Section \ref{sec;results}, we derive the precise formulation of the control triple and state our main results, namely that we can stabilize selected spiral waves.
 Finally, Section \ref{sec:feedback-stabilization} is devoted to the proof of our main results.